 Ditching The Doilies

-A consignment store find.
+A consignment store find (see below).
 Doesn't this scream "grandmother" to you?
 Doilies?
 Really?

 It had such curvy, graceful legs though and a simple design.
 I thought it would make a great base for the jewelry tree.
 Phoebe could store bowls of her jewelry around the base.
 It was refinished in a darker stain.
 Doesn't it look totally different in a more modern space?